waggle-sensor/sage-website/labs/image-search.md

 Why all this?
 Because combining these techniques helps you go beyond surface-level matching — it helps find the *right* image even if the words in the query aren’t an exact match to the caption.

+> **Note:** Individual components (captioning models, embedding models, rerankers, and so on) are interchangeable — the deployed system may use updated versions of those listed above, but the **pipeline** stays the same.
+For the latest models and services in use, see the [Github Repository](https://github.com/waggle-sensor/sage-nrp-image-search).

 ## The Tech Stack & Pipeline

 Here’s how it all fits together: